csc-training/elements-of-hpc/supercomputer/modern-supercomputer.md

 CPU-cores and GPUs together means they must be able to _talk_ to each other.
 In a supercomputer, the nodes are connected together with a communications network, which is called the _**interconnect**_ in the jargon of the field.
-Interconnect is the crucial component that gives supercomputer its power, and we discuss interconnects in a more detail later on (FIXME: is this missing?).
+Interconnect is a crucial component that gives a supercomputer its massive parallel computing ability, and we discuss interconnects in a more detail later on (FIXME: is this missing?).
 Even though nodes can have local disks, there is normally also a separate disk storage system, which we also discuss more later on.